Brunello Cucinelli: Subtle luxury is the ultimate flex

 Trends may come and go, and style is eternal but even luxury wear has had to tone down in the midst of the global pandemic.
 The Brunello Cucinelli FW21 collection plays not just on the timeless inspiration that nature provides humans, but also on the increasingly casual nature of everyday wear.

 From business meetings conducted online in the comfort of one’s home to meals being limited to smaller groups, the blurring of everyday life’s boundaries have inspired a new form of daywear for Brunello Cucinelli.
 Long pants may be optional for some these days and the brand has taken that into consideration, delivering more on the comfort.
 Pieces such as the cotton wide wale corduroy leisure fit trousers with double pleats and tabbed waistband are emblematic of this seemingly contradictory elegance but comfort.

-In the same vein, the brand has steered further away from structured classic looks, even with its jackets, all lending an air of “sprezzatura” – an Italian style of dressing that may look casual and non-chalant but is purposeful.
+In the same vein, the brand has steered further away from structured classic looks, even with its jackets.
 Its women’s collection for the season follows the same direction and is teeming with lightweight casual sweaters, as well as relaxed-fit jacket and pants ensembles.